Building Businesses

 • Licensing fees can range from $100 to $1,000 depending on the state

-• Running a daycare without a license can lead to fines or legal problems
+• Running a daycare without a license can lead to fines or legal issues

-Hiring the right staff is key to making your daycare a safe and caring place.
-When you hire staff, you must follow your state’s rules and carefully check each person’s qualifications.
+Hiring the right staff is key to making your daycare safe and caring.
+When you hire staff, you must follow your state’s rules and check each person’s qualifications carefully.

-In the US, daycare staff must meet certain requirements, such as:
+In the US, daycare staff must meet meet certain requirements such as:

 • A background in early childhood education